blakejacquot/Udacity_SelfDrivingCar_Term1_Project4_AdvancedLaneFinding/README.md

 My method borrows heavily from my [first project][t1p1_link] in this course.

 The order of operations is:
-1. Grayscale image
+1. Grayscale image.
-2. Gaussian blur image with kernel of size 5
+2. Gaussian blur image with kernel of specified size.
-3. Apply Canny edge detection
+3. Apply Canny edge detection.

 Code for making binary image is in `make_binary_image` function of file `main.py`.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+Here is an example of my output for this step:

 Binary image
 ![alt text][test_2_bin]